 To certify a product for use under the current model building codes, bodies like the International Code Council (ICC) and the Canadian Construction Materials Centre (CCMC) confirm that the product is built to and performs to identifiable standards…standards that ensure longevity and safety.
 Such certification has been confirmed for TRIFORCE® open joist (ICC Report ESR-2999 and CCMC-13474-R).

-But TRIFORCE® joists are also voluntarily subjected to additional oversight unique in the engineered floor joist industry.
-Barrette Structural Distribution has an internal policy of testing every TRIFORCE® joist before it is allowed to leave the company’s state-of-the-art factory.
+In addition to these certifications issued by the respect of strict norms and high standards, TRIFORCE® joists are also voluntarily subjected to additional oversight unique in the engineered floor joist industry.
+Barrette Structural Distribution has an internal policy of testing every TRIFORCE® joist before it is allowed to leave the company’s state-of-the-art factory to guarantee all its partners a very high level of quality standards.

 This testing is not required for code certification but Barrette Structural Distribution has chosen to subject TRIFORCE® joists to it.
 Barrette tests to ensure that only proven joists are shipped to a job site.
 Because of this, builders know they can install TRIFORCE® joists with confidence and produce a floor system with performance backed by a lifetime warranty.

 In addition to robotic inspection, the process also has multiple levels of QA thanks to employee vigilance on check points throughout to ensure perfect measurement, alignment and precision.
+We want to be sure our products go beyond all expectations.
 Both automated and human controls are as per Quality Control Manual put in place at the mill and approved by an independent third-party.

 Quality Control and Independent Third-Party Test Process